Batmoose/manifold/README.md

 The editor will display, begin writing your experiment!
 #####Editor Commands

-Write the name of an experiment in the input field, then:
+Write the name of an experiment in the input field, then, while your cursor is in the editor:

 `ctrl+s` to save the experiment written inside the editor